besnik/tutorials/mongo-as-docker-container/2-docker-compose/readme.md

 ```
 Note that the second `-f` references local docker-compose file, that will override values specified in first `-f` file.

+## 7. Summary

+Type `make up` to start mongo and mongo-express containers in custom backend network.

+Type `make down` to stop and remove mongo and mongo-express containers.

 ## Further steps

 A natural next step forward from here is to look after [Kubernetes](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), [OpenShift](https://docs.openshift.com/container-platform/4.3/applications/deployments/what-deployments-are.html) or similar platforms and their deployment configs.
 Complexity of the platforms, the architecture and deployment configuration is topic for another tutorial.